 Pedagogical training is a vital part of the education doctoral students receive at UChicago.
-Students will typically serve as course assistants for three faculty-taught courses with the opportunity subsequently to teach two courses on their own as the primary instructor in their fifth and sixth years, with the course in their sixth year being one of their own design.
+Students will typically serve as course assistants for three faculty-taught courses with the opportunity subsequently to teach two courses on their own as the primary instructor in their fifth and sixth years, with the possibility of the sixth year being self-design.

-Typically, students focus on coursework and language requirements during the first two years.
-Please see the teaching section of this site for more information about the pedagogy requirement.
+Typically, students focus on coursework and language requirements during the first two years in the program.
+Please see the teaching section of this site for more information about the pedagogy training plan.

 Fellowships and Grants